phpearth/docs/php/intro/start.md

 ## Why should you learn PHP?

 PHP is a great language for web development.
-It has an enourmous community and commercial support, finding a quality and affordable hosting is very simple, and it can be used to power simple websites to professional million users per day websites.
+It has an enormous community and commercial support, finding a quality and affordable hosting is very simple, and it can be used to power simple websites to professional million users per day websites.